 |Table of Contents|

-The Heat Healer has been designed as a heat therapy device that offers all the same benefits of a typical infrared sauna, only experienced in the privacy and convenience of your own home.
+The Heat Healer is a heat therapy device that has been designed to deliver all the same benefits of a typical infrared sauna, only experienced in the convenience and privacy of your own home.
+If you are finding that you have difficulty falling asleep or feel restless at bed-time, it might be worth you considering how heat therapy can help you to relax and promote a healthy, natural sleep.

 If you have any questions, jump over to our contact us page and we will be happy to respond to you directly.